Moby: 2016–present: Recent albums and documentary

-Later in 2024, "This Wild Darkness" would go on to be featured in the critically acclaimed True Detective: Night Country.

 In 2018, Moby was a guest performer on "A$AP Forever" by American rapper A$AP Rocky which samples "Porcelain".
 This resulted in Moby's second ever appearance on the US Billboard Hot 100 singles chart, having previously charted for "Southside", 17 years prior.
 Moby contributed several songs to the comedy Half Magic (2018) directed by Heather Graham.

 In March 2019, Moby released a follow-up to his first long ambient album, Long Ambients 2.

 In January 2020, Moby announced that his new studio album All Visible Objects will be released on May 15.
 The first single, "Power is Taken" featuring D. H. Peligro, was released on the same day as the announcement.
 All profits from the album will be given to charity.

 In December 2020, Moby released another ambient album, Live Ambients – Improvised Recordings Vol. 1.
 It features tracks recorded under three conditions that he set himself: improvise with nothing written beforehand, no editing of the pieces after recording, and that every part of the process was to be "calming".
 The album was released on digital streaming platforms, followed by videos of Moby performing each track on December 30 on his YouTube channel.

+After a performance with the Los Angeles Philharmonic Orchestra in 2018, Moby was approached by a representative from Deutsche Grammophon and was offered the chance to record an orchestral album for the label.
+The result, 2021’s “Reprise,” saw him revisit his vast catalogue and rework some of his most well known tracks with new vocalists (including Gregory Porter, Mark Lanegan, Kris Kristofferson, Amethyst Kiah and Jim James).
+Recorded with The Budapest Art Orchestra, the album was his highest-charting in over a decade, hitting the charts in 16 countries.
+The follow up album “Resound NYC” (2023) featured more reworked tracks and more new vocalists, including Lady Blackbird, Nicole Scherzinger, Ricky Wilson and Margo Timmins.